 While FRP pipes are known for their fire resistance, certain conditions may still pose fire risks, particularly if they are exposed to high temperatures or open flames.
 The FRP pipe MSDS provides detailed information on fire safety and the precautions that should be taken in the event of a fire.

 FRP pipes are generally resistant to ignition due to the nature of the polymer resin used in their construction.
 However, if exposed to extremely high temperatures, such as during a fire, the resin may begin to break down and release toxic gases like carbon monoxide (CO) or carbon dioxide (CO₂).
-For this reason, it is important to ensure that FRP pipes are not installed near sources of open flame or extreme heat without appropriate fireproofing.
+For this reason, it is important to ensure that FRP pipes bridge are not installed near sources of open flame or extreme heat without appropriate fireproofing.

 The FRP pipe MSDS recommends using suitable fire extinguishing methods, such as water, carbon dioxide (CO₂), or dry chemical extinguishers, in the event of a fire involving FRP pipes.
 Firefighters should also wear self-contained breathing apparatus (SCBA) to protect themselves from inhaling any harmful gases that may be released during combustion.